-Keenan McCardell is in his first season as Maryland’s wide receivers coach.
+Keenan McCardell is in his second season as Maryland’s wide receivers coach.

 A two-time Pro Bowl selection and two-time Super Bowl champion, McCardell spent 19 seasons in the NFL, 17 as a player.
 The Houston native spent the 2010 and 2011 seasons as the wide receivers coach for the Washington Redskins.

-After setting a then-franchise record for receptions in 2010 (349), McCardell’s unit totaled 346 receptions in the 2011 season, the second-highest total in franchise history at the time, and eclipsed the 4,000-yard plateau for the sixth time in franchise history (4,058).
+McCardell’s 2011 Redskins unit totaled 346 receptions, the second-highest total in franchise history at the time, and eclipsed the 4,000-yard plateau for the sixth time in franchise history (4,058).

 In 2010, McCardell presided over a receiving corps that helped the Redskins set a then-franchise record for completions in a season (349).
 McCardell’s unit provided one of the league’s most consistent big play threats, as the team led the league with nine completions of at least 50 yards.
 Under McCardell’s guidance, undrafted free agent Anthony Armstrong had four receptions of 50-plus yards, and Armstrong’s 871 receiving yards were the most since 2004 by a Redskins’ receiver other than Santana Moss.
 Moss posted a career-high 93 receptions in 2010 and led the team in receiving yards (1,115) for the sixth consecutive season.

 As a player, McCardell played in 209 career games, with 168 starts, and amassed 883 receptions for 11,373 yards, and 63 touchdowns.
 His reception total is 16th on the all-time list at the time of retirement, while his receiving yardage total ranks 27th.
 McCardell played for five NFL franchises in his 17-year career mostly notably with the Jacksonville Jaguars from 1996-2001.